 Key elements of IDI's planned renovation include installation of new elevator cabs; installation of individually metered HVAC systems within the units; replacement of all windows and balcony doors; installation of air conditioning throughout the interior common areas; upgrades to the electrical service from the street as well as upgrades to the electrical transformer and primary feeds; demolition of the existing retaining wall along Washington Street to be replaced by a new wall, including repairs to the bike path above and installation of new landscaping; and site improvements including resurfacing of parking lots, replacement and repairs to sidewalks, curbs and gutters, as needed; replacements and repairs to site lighting; improvements to swimming pool and pool house.
 The laundry rooms will be renovated; including installation of accessible appliances and the lobbies and common areas will be painted and redecorated.
-Within the units, hardwood floors will be refinished, if feasible (due to condition of floor) or replaced with carpet; ceramic tile floors will be repaired or new vinyl flooring will be installed in kitchens and baths; new hardware will be installed throughout; kitchen and bathroom appliances and fixtures will be replaced; kitchen and bathroom cabinets will be replaced, as needed; ceramic tubs will be re-glazed or replaced, as appropriate; light fixtures, outlets and receptacles will be replaced; drywall, base, and trim will be replaced and all interior walls will be painted.
+Within the units, hardwood floors will be refinished, if feasible (due to condition of floor) or replaced with carpet; ceramic tile floors will be repaired or new vinyl flooring will be installed in kitchens and baths; new hardware will be installed throughout; kitchen and bathroom appliances and fixtures will be replaced; kitchen and bathroom cabinets will be replaced, as needed; ceramic tubs will be replaced; drywall, base, and trim will be repaired and all interior walls will be painted.
 Interior and exterior doors will be replaced, as needed, and closet shelving will be replaced as needed.
 Dishwashers will be installed in the one and two bedroom units.
 IDI has proposed to replace plumbing pipes, as needed.